onderwijsin/navigator-data-generator/README.md

 ## 🛠️ Needs fixing
-- [ ] Modify the output types to sometwhat satisfy the KiesMBO schemaq
+- [ ] Modify the output types to sometwhat satisfy the KiesMBO schemas
 - [ ] Implement transformer for KiesMBO
 - [ ] create docs for KiesMBO composables
 - [ ] The KiesMBO data set sucks!
 We'll probably need to add some hardcoded stuff in the transformer